-Negative: It may harden after mixing.
-My best mixture to date was made with Plaster of Paris.
+Negative: My best mixture to date was made with Plaster of Paris.
 I made a mixture back in August using latex Glidden (blue label) paint in a satin finish.
 I had leftover and stored the mixture in my basement.
 Six months later, I opened it up and it was still creamy and easy to stir.
 I used it to transform this desk organizer for my sister.
 So it may or may not harden, but I like the coverage it gives for the price, so I would use it again.
 Maybe the satin finish or brand of paint I used has something to do with it.

 Calcium Carbonate Powder:

 Plus: Very fine powder that mixes well with water and then into paint.
 Less lumps than when using non-sanded grout or Plaster of Paris.
 Does not harden after mixing.
 All natural.
 This produces the smoothest mix.
 It has become my favorite recipe to use.

 Negative: The only negative I found using the Calcium Carbonate is that there was the tiniest bit of bleed-through of the wood tannins.
 I applied this to the back of the file cabinet in my studioffice and the color changed.
 Not so on the front where I used the non-sanded grout recipe.

 Robert from Vintage Finds is a wealth of knowledge on all things chalk paint and told me to try using Lime (the kind you use on a lawn and garden) to make my own chalk paint where the mixture won’t harden.
 I looked high and low for a powered form, but could only find granular types.
 So if you know where to find fine powered Lime, let me know as I would like to try it.